The Positives of Negative Keywords

-What Are Negative Keywords?
+What Are Negative Keywords in Google Ads?

 How to Add Negative Keywords in Google Ads